wpsharks/s2member-kb/tutorials/2015/143-creating-a-registration-thank-you-page.md

 First Name: <?php echo esc_html($_REQUEST['fname']); ?>
 ```

-Please see: **Dashboard → s2Member® → PayPal® Pro Forms → Custom Return URLs Upon Success** for a complete list of replacement codes that can be used in the `success=""` attribute.
-For more details on shortcode attributes, please see: **Dashboard → s2Member® → PayPal® Pro Forms → Shortcode Attributes (Explained)**
+Please see: **Dashboard → s2Member → PayPal Pro Forms → Custom Return URLs Upon Success** for a complete list of replacement codes that can be used in the `success=""` attribute.
+For more details on shortcode attributes, please see: **Dashboard → s2Member → PayPal Pro Forms → Shortcode Attributes (Explained)**